galaxyproject/training-material/topics/transcriptomics/tutorials/scrna/tutorial.md

 > ### {% icon question %} Question
 >
 > Barcoding the cell makes sense, but why do we need to barcode the transcript too?
+>
-> Can we not infer which gene the sequence originates from by simply mapping it against the reference genome?
+> i.e. Can we not infer which gene the sequence originates from by simply mapping it against the reference genome?
 >
 > > ### {% icon solution %} Solution
 > >